 Early detection and prompt management are essential, the latter consisting of letting the patient rest in a recumbent posture in a cool room and providing for replacement of water and electrolytes.
 The osmolarity or specific gravity of the urine should be monitored , as should urea, sodium and chloride levels in the plasma, and body temperature, body weight, and water and salt intake should also be recorded.
 If the condition is adequately treated, victims generally feel well within a few hours and recover without squeal.
 If not, it may readily proceed to heat stroke.

-Heatstroke, also called sunstroke, is a reaction to exposure to the sun which often begins with headache, dizziness, and fatigue leading to heat, flushing, and dryness of the skin.
+Heatstroke, (Homeopathy for Heatstroke) also called sunstroke, is a reaction to exposure to the sun which often begins with headache, dizziness, and fatigue leading to heat, flushing, and dryness of the skin.
 Perspiration is usually, but not always, decreased.
 The pulse rate increases quickly, sometimes up to 180 beats per minute, and breathing rate often increases also.
 The person can become disoriented and unconscious, as well as having seizures.
 Body temperature can shoot up very quickly to 104 degree F or even 106 degree F.

 Complication of heat stroke